asutherland/jstut/README.md

 jstut is a JavaScript documentation tool intended to make creating interactive, tutorial style documentation easily.
-To this end, it can also do a lot of things other documentation tools can do (any many they cannot).
+To this end, it can also do a lot of things other documentation tools can do (and many they cannot).

 Reasonably fancy things supported:
 - Parses and abstractly interprets JS, understanding various OO idioms as well